alapatbh/SNS-SQS-Lambda-SAM/README.md

 This repository contains necessary instructions to create a docker image out of an AWS Lambda, publish the image in AWS ECR and create a Lambda function behind an AWS API Gateway.

 1. Build a docker image.
    The necessary Dockerfile is present in the root folder.
-OPen terminal from this folder and run the following command.
+Open terminal from this folder and run the following command.
     ```docker build -t random-letter .```
 2. Publish the image to ECR.
    - ```$ aws ecr create-repository --repository-name random-letter --image-scanning-configuration scanOnPush=true```